 The Company assesses whether a contract is or contains a lease at inception of a contract. the Company recognizes a right-of-use asset and a corresponding lease liability with respect to all lease agreements which conveys the right to control the use of identified assets for a period of time in exchange for consideration The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date.
 When calculating the present value of the lease payments the Company uses the incremental borrowing rate of 8%.

-Information about net book value of right-of-use assets is included in Note 14.
 Information about interest expense on lease payable is included in Note 12.

-21 Payable for shares to be issued
+20 Payable for shares to be issued